mking20/RouteAlgorithmsSimulator/README.md

 For graphic interface:

-* [PyQT] - Helps with the graphics in a user-friendly way
+[PyQT] - Helps with the graphics in a user-friendly way

  For a Star:
-  heapq
+ [heapq]

 Overall:

-  numpy
+[Numpy](http://www.numpy.org/) : We used this library because it adds support for large multi-dimension arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.